-After twelve months continuous service an employee is entitled to 12weeks paid maternity leave which forms part of the 52 week entitlement provided in subclause (b)(i).
+After twelve months continuous service an employee is entitled to 16 weeks paid maternity leave which forms part of the 52 week entitlement provided in subclause

-- (i) The 12 weeks paid leave is to be taken at the commencement of the period of maternity leave and must be taken in a consecutive period. - (ii) The rate of pay for an employee during the period of the paid absence is the normal rate of pay, as defined in Clause 2 (a) (viii) of this Part,- - (iii) The employee may elect to take payment for the paid period of the absence, - prior to the commencement of the leave or; - over 12 consecutive weeks at a consistent rate of pay or; - over 24 consecutive weeks at a consistent rate of pay - (iv) Where an employee elects to take half pay over 24 weeks the payment beyond the 12 weeks does not increase the accrual of paid leave entitlements prescribed by this award. - (v) An employee is to provide written notice to the employer in advance of the expected date of commencement of parental leave.
-The notice requirements are: - at least ten weeks' notice of the expected date of birth in a certificate from a registered medical practitioner stating that the employee is pregnant; - (2) at least four weeks' notice of the date on which the employee proposes to commence maternity leave and the period of leave to be taken.
+- (i) The 16 weeks paid leave is to be taken at the commencement of the period of maternity leave and must be taken in a consecutive period, except in circumstances provided for in Part VIII, Clause 4 (d)(ii). - (ii) The rate of pay for an employee during the period of the paid absence is the normal rate of pay, as defined in Clause 2 (a) (viii) of this Part, - (iii) The employee may elect to take payment for the paid period of the absence, - prior to the commencement of the leave or; - over 16 consecutive weeks at a consistent rate of pay or; - over 32 consecutive weeks at a consistent rate of pay. - (iv) Where an employee elects to take half pay over 32 weeks the payment beyond the 16 weeks does not increase the accrual of paid leave entitlements prescribed by this award.

-- (3) particulars of any period of paternity leave sought or taken by her spouse. - (vi) An employee is not in breach of this clause if failure to give the required notice is due to the date of birth occurring earlier than the presumed date. - (vii) Subject to subclause (c)(i) and unless agreed otherwise between the employer and employee, an employee may commence maternity leave at any time within six weeks immediately prior to the expected date of birth. - (viii) An employee who continues to work within the six week period immediately prior to the expected date of birth, or an employee who elects to return to work within six weeks after the birth of the child is required to provide a medical certificate to the employer stating that she is fit to work on her normal duties.
+- (v) An employee is to provide written notice to the employer in advance of the expected date of commencement of parental leave.
+The notice requirements are: - (1) at least ten weeks' notice of the expected date of birth in a certificate from a registered medical practitioner stating that the employee is pregnant; - (2) at least four weeks' notice of the date on which the employee proposes to commence maternity leave and the period of leave to be taken. - (3) particulars of any period of partner leave sought or taken by the employee's partner. - (vi) An employee is not in breach of this clause if failure to give the required notice is due to the date of birth occurring earlier than the presumed date. - (vii) Subject to subclause (c)(i) and unless agreed otherwise between the employer and employee, an employee may commence maternity leave at any time within six weeks immediately prior to the expected date of birth. - (viii) An employee who continues to work within the six week period immediately prior to the expected date of birth, or an employee who elects to return to work within six weeks after the birth of the child is required to provide a medical certificate to the employer stating that the employee is fit to work on their normal duties.